-Both types of skin cancer occur when your skin cells’ DNA has errors (or mutations).
-According to the Mayo Clinic, these errors cause skin cells to grow uncontrollably and form a mass of cancer cells.
+Both types of skin cancer occur when mutations develop in the DNA of your skin cells.
+These mutations cause skin cells to grow uncontrollably and form a mass of cancer cells.

-- exposure to certain substances such as arsenic compounds, radium, pitch, or creosote
+- are exposed to certain substances, like arsenic compounds, radium, pitch, or creosote

 - live or vacation in sunny, warm, or high-altitude climates

 - have a history of severe sunburns

 - have skin that sunburns easily or doesn’t tan

 - have natural blond or red hair